 - a.
 Plant nutrient-pest interactions in organic systems - b.
-Plant nutrient-pesticide interactions in organic systems - c.
-Nutrients from organic sources
+Nutrient availability from organic sources - c.
+Qualifications and criteria for organic nutrient sources

-Educational Area: Soil and Water Management
+Educational Area: Soil and Water Management / 4RNMS

 Soil and water management is an integral part of nutrient management, pest management and crop management.
 Soil properties, site characteristics, and soil and water movement affect nutrients and pesticides in the environment.
 Also, they influence crop management and tillage practices needed for economic crop production and environmental protection.
 The CCA should be able to examine plants and soils in the field, and with the aid of additional information, make effective crop management decisions.
+This section also supports the 4RNMS.
+Some of these topics could also apply under the Sustainability Specialty (SSp) but the vendor needs to justify the appropriate category in their CEU application.

-Soil and Water Management Subject Matter Areas:
+Soil and Water Management / 4RNMS Subject Matter Areas:

-- 1. Effect of physical, chemical and biological properties of soils on management practices
+- 1. Effect of soil health, physical, chemical and biological properties of soils on management practices Examples of Continuing Education

-- 2. Manage soil and water quality in the environment Examples of Continuing Education

 - a.
-Soil biological considerations
+Aggregation and structure

 - b.
-Soil erosion control
+Organic matter management

 - c.
-Water, nutrient, pesticide and other chemical movement off-site

-- d.
-Source and fate of potential pollutants

-- e.
-Effects of tillage on soil and water quality

-- f.
-Phosphorus index

-- g.
-Soil leaching
+Soil biological considerations

-- 3. Characterization of soils and landscapes Examples of Continuing Education
+2. Manage soil and water quality in the environment Examples of Continuing Education

 - a.
+Soil erosion control - b.
+Water, nutrient, pesticide and other chemical movement off-site - c.
+Source and fate of potential pollutants - d.
+Effects of tillage on soil and water quality - e.
+Application of risk assessment tools (e.g., phosphorus index) to the field - f.
+Nutrient leaching

+3. Characterization of soils and landscapes Examples of Continuing Education

-Obtaining and using information sources to characterize soils and landscapes
+- a.
+Obtaining and using information sources to characterize soils and landscapes - b.

-- b.
 Applying soil and landscape information to management systems

-- 4. Governmental and agency air and water-quality standards and regulations
+4. Governmental and agency air and water-quality standards and regulations Examples of Continuing Education

 - a.
-Application set backs
+Application setbacks

 - b.
 Water shed management

 - c.
-Applying hydrologic information
+Applying hydrologic information to nutrient or soil management

-- 5. Managing soil-plant-water relationships

-- 6. Applying land-use capability and soil productivity information

-- 7. Water management
+- d.
+Conservation assistance programs

-- Examples of Continuing Education
+5. Managing soil-plant-water relationships Examples of Continuing Education

 - a.
-Aspects of irrigation management
+Drought mitigation strategies

 - b.
-Drainage systems, construction, and installations
+Flood mitigation strategies

 - c.
-Methods of moisture conservation

-- d.
-Tools for measuring and managing

-8. Managing soil degradation
+Water management strategies

+- 6. Applying land-use capability and soil productivity information Examples of Continuing Education - a.
+Utilizing soil type and productivity indices

+7. Water management

 - a.
+Irrigation management, monitoring, efficiencies - b.
+Understanding drainage systems and management - c.
+Methods of moisture conservation - d.
+Tools and models for measuring and managing

+8. Managing soil degradation Examples of Continuing Education

+- a.
 Salinity

-b.
+- b.
 Sodicity

-c.
+- c.
 Organic matter losses

-d.
+- d.
 Compaction

 - e.
 Erosion

-9. Agricultural ecosystems
+9. Agricultural ecosystems policy Examples of Continuing Education

 - a.
+Carbon sequestration

-Carbon sequestrationb.
-Water quality tradingc.
+- b.
+Water quality trading

+- c.
 Carbon credit trading

+- d.
+Nitrous oxide minimization

-Educational Area: Pest Management
+Educational Area: Pest Management / Resistance Management Specialty (RMS)

 Pest Management is an ever-evolving science.
 New pesticides and other pest management technologies are discovered, developed, and registered annually.
 New pests are imported to North America, requiring new management methods that are both cost effective and environmentally friendly.
 The CCA needs to stay current with emerging management practices, new pesticide products, and current governmental regulations for their proper use.
+This section also supports the RMS.
+Some of these topics could also apply under the Sustainability Specialty (SSp) but the vendor needs to justify the appropriate category in their CEU application.

-Pest Management Subject Matter Areas:
+Pest Management / RMS Subject Matter Areas:

-1. Integrated pest management Examples of Continuing Education
+1. Integrated pest management for conventional and organic cropping systems